 Q: Can I set up breeding cages for my animals?

 A: Yes, breeding is allowed at this time.

 Q: Do animal facilities have enough PPE?

 A: Check with your facility manager to see if there is enough PPE.
-We ask that people please limit their entry to the animal facilities and complete tasks with the fewest number of people required.
-This will limit potential exposures as well as conserve PPE.
+To conserve PPE, please limit entry to animal facilities and complete tasks with the fewest number of people required.

-A: Please contact the RARC trainers: email@example.com if your research is starting back up and you will need to work with animals within a month.
+A: Please contact the RARC trainers: email@example.com if your research is restarting and you will need to work with animals within a month.

 Q: Will I need to complete hands-on training within 30 days of being added to a protocol?

-A: The complete by date for hands-on training has been extended to November 1, 2020.
+A: The complete-by date for hands-on training has been extended.
 However, if you will be working with your animals within a month, please contact the RARC trainers: firstname.lastname@example.org to schedule a one-on-one training session.